klaoe/klaoe.github.io/old/index.md

-# My job is to help people.
+# My job is to help people!
 I help them in many ways.
 First of all I am a polyglot that has more than 25 years of experience in professional gastronomy.
 I have lived and worked in several countries
 # klaoe loves animals, do you love animals?

 # More than 200 million animals are killed for food around the world every day – just on land.